cronologic-de/ug_timetaggermodule/source/hardware.rst

 3.3 V CMOS input.

-Strobe LOW for at least TBA to initiated reloading of the FPGA firmware.
+Strobe LOW to initiate a reload of the FPGA firmware.

 In a PCIe-CEM system this should be connected to the PERST_b pin of the connector and provided with a 5 kΩ pull-up to 3.3 V.